mau-network/mau/README.md

+# Abstract

-**𓃠 Mau** is a peer-to-peer (P2P) social applications convention.
+This specification defines **𓃠 Mau** a peer-to-peer (P2P) social applications convention.
 It utilizes the filesystem for storage, PGP for privacy, and Kademlia protocol for peer discovery, and routing. **𓃠 Mau** aims for simplicity of implementation. maximizing user freedom. and complete peer-to-peer decentralization.

 <p align="center">
   <img width="250" src="logo.svg">
 </p>

-# Problem
+# Introduction

 * Popular social applications suffers from innovation stagnation for example:
   * Users can't create structured content such as a recipe, a technical blog post, information about a disease, a chemical formula, or a mathematical equation.